-There are many possible ways of formalizing playability of a group of AFSM relative to a human player [13].
-The many aspects of playability can be envisioned as various hard (inviolable) and soft (violable) constraints.
+Playability of a group of AFSM relative to a human player can be formalized in terms of hard (inviolable) and soft (violable) constraints [8].
 Example hard and soft constraints are, respectively, that a specified goal must be achieved and that the interactions in any goal-achieving interaction-sequence should incorporate as many of the actions allowable to agents as possible.
 Assessments of playability are based on the degree to which these constraints can be satisfied by a human player interacting with the given agents.
-For simplicity, let us focus on minimum playability with respect to hard constraints, i.e., whether are not a human player is able to interact with a given set of agents to obtain specified goal-sets of facts and items.
+For simplicity, let us focus on minimum playability with respect to hard constraints, i.e., whether or not a human player is able to interact with a given set of agents to obtain specified goal-sets of facts and items within a given time limit.
+In our running example, with respect to the goal consisting of having the true amulet and knowing the wizard, the first and second interaction-sequences in Figure 2 achieve the goal within 5 and 8 interactions, respectively, while the third interaction-sequence does not achieve the goal and moreover cannot be extended by any sequence of interactions to achieve the goal.